zququ/zququ.github.io/_posts/2021-07-23-remote-lemonade-configure.md

 ssh -R 2489:127.0.0.1:2489 -p $port $user@$ipadress
 ```

-where, $port is the port, $user is the user, $ipadress is the ip adress of the Client :)
+where, \$port is the port, and \$user is the user, $ipadress is the ip adress of the remote Server IP adress :)

-Then copy these in neovim's init.vim to config the copy or paste key.
+3. Then copy these in neovim's init.vim to config the copy or paste key to set the copy command.

 ```vimrc
 let g:clipboard = {